 Source Material Requirements

-Submissions of Films from the Dashboard page [Add Film] must contain a primary video file that users can purchase and a secondary preview file that is freely available to users.
-This list consists of specifications for the primary video file ie. Film content.
-Unless otherwise stated, there are no exceptions.
+Submissions of Films from the Dashboard page [Add Film] must contain a primary video file (Film File) that users can purchase and a secondary preview video file (Preview File) that is freely available to users.
+The list below consists of mandatory specifications for the Film File.

 - Content may contain brief bumpers relevant to production and publishing before the main content.